CERTCC/SSVC/doc/md_src_files/060_decision-trees.md

 The use of ordinal features is a key assumption behind our use of the parsimony analysis that follows.

 When decision trees are used in a machine learning context, overfitting increases tree complexity by incorporating the noise in the training data set into the decision points in a tree.
-In our case, our "data" is just the set of outcomes as decided by humans, so overfitting is less of a concern, assuming the feature selection has been done with care.
+In our case, our “data” is just the set of outcomes as decided by humans, so overfitting is less of a concern, assuming the feature selection has been done with care.

 Parsimony is, in essence, Occam's Razor applied to tree selection.
 Given the choice between two trees that have identical outputs, one should choose the tree with fewer decisions.
 One way to evaluate the parsimony of a tree is by applying the concept of feature importance to ensure that each feature is contributing adequately to the result.